Las Vegas skyline

 Kitchen equipment technicians in NV should hold CFESA certification or manufacturer certifications from brands like Rational, Hobart, or Manitowoc.
 EPA 608 certification is required for refrigerant handling.
 Gas technicians need appropriate gas fitting licenses.
 All providers listed on HotSide are verified for proper licensing and insurance.
 Always verify current certification status before hiring any technician.

-What permits are required for commercial kitchen equipment installation?
+What constitutes a commercial kitchen equipment emergency?